AI-Labs-Dengun/content_assistant/public/AI_INSTRUCTIONS.md

 - Include clear calls-to-action
 - Follow platform-specific formatting
 - Consider visual content recommendations
 - Use relevant hashtags strategically
+- When working with images, ensure the text complements the visual content